 Reviewing for duplicates

 Like reviewing for PII and rights, identifying duplicate files is useful during the appraisal process so that you can later decide whether to weed these files when you arrange them.
-And like with PII, there is software capable of identifying duplicates, such as DROID and Duplicate File Finder.
+And like with PII, there is software capable of identifying duplicates, such as Brunnhilde, DROID and Duplicate File Finder.

 You should also keep in mind that duplicates might not always be digital.
 If you are working with a hybrid fonds – which contain both digital and physical materials – there might be duplicates in multiple formats.
-For example, an acquisition might contain a document that is in PDF format on a donated hard-drive but which was also printed out and is collected with the paper files.
+For example, an acquisition might contain a document that is in PDF format on a donated hard-drive but that was also printed out and is collected with the paper files.

 Institutions may wish to define policies or processes for determining when to keep or discard duplicates and how to document these decisions.